USWNT stars say U.S. Soccer ‘stood by’ amid alleged abuses by coach

 “U. S. Soccer had the obligation to protect its players — yet it stood by as abuse continued to occur unchecked,” the players wrote in a letter addressed to federation president Cindy Parlow Cone and former president Carlos Cordeiro.
 In the case of Dames and other NWSL coaches accused of abuse last year, the players alleged, the federation “failed to do the bare minimum — to keep us and the young girls who play in the youth leagues safe.”

-The letter, signed by top players including Megan Rapinoe, Alex Morgan and Crystal Dunn, is a sign of an increasing focus on U.S. Soccer in the wake of a wave of revelations of abuse against male NWSL coaches that began last year.
-U.S. Soccer oversaw the NWSL for most of its ten-year existence, and it oversees the country’s sprawling youth soccer system, licensing both youth and professional coaches.
+The letter, signed by top players including Megan Rapinoe, Alex Morgan and Crystal Dunn, is a sign of a growing focus on U.S. Soccer in the wake of a wave of revelations of abuse allegations against male NWSL coaches that began last year.
+U.S. Soccer oversaw the NWSL for most of its 10-year existence, and it oversees the country’s sprawling youth soccer system, licensing both youth and professional coaches.

 In October, following sexual misconduct allegations against former coach Paul Riley, the federation enlisted former acting U.S. Attorney General Sally Yates to investigate the league.